Compare top car rental agencies

-The most popular car to rent in Rome is the Jeep Renegade, followed by the Fiat 500 and the Lancia Ypsilon.
+The most popular car to rent in Rome is the Jeep Renegade, followed by the Jeep Compass and the Fiat 500.

-In the past 72 hours, the most popular car type to rent in Rome is Economy.
+In the past 72 hours, the most popular car type to rent in Rome is Mini.

-You can rent these car categories in Rome: Small, Medium, SUV, Convertible, Van, Large, Estate, Premium.
+You can rent these car categories in Rome: Small, Medium, SUV, Large, Estate, Van, Convertible, Premium.

 Most agencies in Rome have basic insurance included in the rental price.
 The basic insurance package limits your financial responsibility in the case of vehicle damage caused by a traffic accident, theft, or attempted theft, to the amount of the damage excess.
 You can add other insurance packages to reduce your excess.
 There may be situations where adding rental car insurance is worthwhile, so it's important to review basic car coverage.